Home Marketers Alphabet Exceeds $100 Billion In Q1 And Its Profits Almost Doubled

-Wall Street investors know that in the advertising business, Q1 is generally the poorest-performing period of the year.
+Wall Street investors know that, in the advertising business, Q1 is generally the poorest-performing period of the year.
 And this is a particularly poor macro-economic time.

 Alphabet is operating in a different reality.
-Or so it would seem while listening to company’s Q1 earnings, which were released on Wednesday.
+Or so it would seem while listening to the company’s Q1 earnings, which were released on Wednesday.

 Alphabet earned $109.9 billion in Q1 this year, up from $90.2 billion a year ago.